 Mo’ mobile!
 2017 will see more advances in mobile, including more efficient interfaces for a better and more customized user experience.
 One example is from athletic shoe and appeal store Finish Line.
 According to a study by the Pew Research Center, of people getting news on desktop or mobile, more prefer mobile (56% to 42% who prefer desktop).
 The roaring success of Pokémon Go means we’re ready to embrace VR and augmented reality, so get ready!

 Long live long-form.
-Even though it might seem like everyone wants on-demand news nuggets in 140 characters, there’s still an audience for long-form content.
+Even though it might seem like everyone wants snackable news or nuggets in 140 characters, there’s still an audience for long-form content.
 If the content is good enough, people are willing to stick along for the ride.
 One of the year’s very best pop culture pieces can be found on Bill Simmons’ new website The Ringer, which often publishes long-form pieces about sports, pop culture and politics.
 Site editor-in-chief Sean Fennessey recently wrote a long-form examination of the current state of the film industry through the eyes of filmmakers, industry insiders and experts.
 At more than 6500 words, the article is a very long read for any medium, let alone online.
 But Fennessey’s piece received very positive feedback, and if you’re a fan of movies and pop culture, you didn’t want it to end.

 Content gets “real.”
 We now have access to an endless stream of content, where we want it, when we want it.
 This means that PR agencies are expected to produce more content across a wider range of platforms than ever.
 But while more outlets means more opportunities for placement, there are still some obstacles, like fake news.
 It’s possible that PR or marketing staff would be tempted to get “creative” as an easy way to get press, but our hope is that legit news sources will keep everyone on the straight and narrow.
 The Washington Post points out several ways to detect fake news, starting with the site of origin.
 For PR people, the challenge is to create high-quality content that’s compulsively shareable, but that doesn’t fall back on clickbait or worse.